 But a key limitation in CPN’s resolution and articles is that they fail to clearly state whether organizing the unorganized can realistically be accomplished without the backing of existing labor unions.

 And as exciting as the Anchor win is, it would take more than 13,000 equivalent campaigns to raise union density by one percentage point.
 Scaling up to this level is not possible through DSA alone.
-It would, however, be possible if a reformed Teamsters union organized FedEx and Amazon, or through a reformed UAW that stopped crashing and burning in the South.
+It would, however, be possible if a reformed Teamsters union organized FedEx and Amazon or through a reformed United Auto Workers union that stopped crashing and burning in the South.
 Until we can push our unions out of the political rut they’ve been stuck in for decades, there’s only so much that individual socialists can do to organize the unorganized.

 Rather than downplay the importance and generalizability of the educators’ strike wave, as CPN has done, it makes sense to learn the lessons of these inspiring struggles and seek to emulate them wherever possible.
 More people are inspired to join unions — and to make the sacrifices necessary to organize them — when they see unions winning significant victories.